-New research led by the University of Cologne demonstrated activity against norovirus – for which there are no current treatments.
+New research led by the University of Cologne showed activity against norovirus – for which there are no current treatments.

 The potential of fucoidan utilization in the development of pharmaceutical treatments was explored by Polish researchers, noting the compounds broad biological activity and possible antioxidant, anti-inflammatory, antifungal, antiviral and antithrombotic effects.

-An Australian clinical study revealed that fucoidan from Undaria pinnatifida influences over 30 different biological pathways and processes.
+An Australian clinical study showed that high purity fucoidan from Undaria pinnatifida influenced over 30 different biological pathways and processes.

-Australian and UK researchers demonstrated that fucoidan is effective in significantly reducing clinical symptoms and lung damage in a severe Influenza A H1N1 model.
+Australian and UK researchers reported that high purity fucoidan from Undaria pinnatifida was effective in significantly reducing clinical symptoms and lung damage in a severe Influenza A H1N1 animal model.